Diabetes Foot Care - Self-Care Tips for Healthy Feet

 prevent or alleviate these problems, as well as prevent additional complications.

-Here are a few tips for healthy feet:
+Here are a few tips for healthy feet.

 Control your blood sugar levels.
-High glucose levels damage nerve cells

-and usually afflicts the feet first.
+damage nerve cells and usually affects the feet first.

-Check your feet everyday.
+Check your feet every day.
 Look for changes in color, shape and loss of

 Wash & dry your feet daily.
 Keep the skin moisturized with